-In Indian management consultant’s lovely Singapore residence, a Tanjore Painting hangs above a Dutch colonial mahogany and ebony storage chest.
+This customer's home pairs a beautifully styled Dutch colonial chest with a Tanjore Painting.
+In an Indian management consultant’s lovely Singapore residence, the Tanjore Painting hangs above the Dutch colonial mahogany and ebony storage chest.
 A beautiful example how of Indian ancient art can be combined with western-influenced antique furniture that was made during India’s colonial past.
 The British colonial library chairs placed next to the chest complete the picture.

 Proportion, color and attention to detail are just very right in this absolute stunning composition.

 View our collection of Antique Colonial Chests